Key findings and learnings of Azure AD B2C custom policy configuration with federated authentication

 6) DevOps automation

 Azure AD B2C deployment and configuration can be fully automatized with Azure DevOps.
-I'll write an other blog post about that how we did it in the project.
+I'll write another blog post about that how we did it in the project.

 7) Tools

-Visual Studio Code has Azure AD B2C custom policy extension which allows you quickly navigate through Azure AD B2C custom policies.
+Visual Studio Code has Azure AD B2C custom policy extension which allows you to quickly navigate through Azure AD B2C custom policies.
 You can also create elements like technical profiles and claim definitions.

 Summary